Emphysema is a chronic lung condition in which the air sacs (alveoli) may be:

-Overinflation of the air sacs is a result of a breakdown of the walls of the alveoli.
+Overinflation of the air sacs is a result of breakdown of the walls of the alveoli.
 It causes a decrease in respiratory function and breathlessness.

 Damage to the air sacs is irreversible and results in permanent "holes" in the tissues of the lower lungs.

+Symptoms may be slightly different for each person.
 The following are the most common symptoms for pulmonary emphysema.
-However, each individual may experience symptoms differently.

 Early symptoms of pulmonary emphysema may include: